madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ```

-- C code: A higher level of abstraction.
+- C and Python code: A higher level of abstraction.
 The program is a sequence of instructions that are executed by the CPU.
 The instructions are represented as a sequence of keywords.

 ```c
 #include <stdio.h>